the-anna-project/annad/doc/development/makefile.md

 ### projectcheck
 This is to ensure some QA aspects like spelling, source code formatting and others.
-Check `.project.check.sh` for the details.
+Check `project.check.sh` for the details.
+It is recommended to make use of this during your development cycles.
+Checks done here are also done during CI builds.
+Using the following command every now and then prevents pushing faulty branches.
 ```
 make projectcheck
 ```